comonoidial/ILFL_on_CH/notes/abstractmachine.md

 E ::= x | E y | let x = B in E
 B ::= \x->E | E
 ```
-Using this restricted language and applying the optimizations mentioned above, we arrive at the following abstract machine:
+Using this restricted language and applying the heap inspecting optimization from previous section, we arrive at the following abstract machine:
 ```
     Heap             Control        Stack       Rule
 ------------------------------------------------------